-These diets are not breed specific but are prescribed by vets to solve very specific problems.
+These diets are not breed specific but are prescribed by vets to solve dog food specific to breed problems.
 Royal Canin’s vet line, Medi-Cal, is often meant to be fed temporarily to provide relief from a particular issue.

 Once the underlying problem is diagnosed and addressed, it may be possible to transition your dog back to a non-prescription, breed specific versions of the food at your vet’s recommendation, of course.

 Drawbacks of Royal Canin Breed Specific Dog Food

 Now that you understand the benefits of choosing a breed-specific brand like Royal Canin, let’s discuss the drawbacks.
 You’re buying food for your best friend, after all.
 You must weigh all of your options and consider both the pros and cons.

 1. It has some controversial and unnatural ingredients.

-Some of the ingredients in Royal Canin dog food are controversial amongst dog owners and pet food critics.
+Some of the ingredients in royal canin brand dog food are controversial amongst dog owners and pet food critics.
 The main source of animal protein comes from chicken by-product, which many would argue is not the highest quality option.

-Corn is another controversial ingredient that is commonly used in Royal Canin formulas.
+Corn is another controversial ingredient that is commonly used in royal canin special dog food formulas.
 However, Royal Canin does contain favourable ingredients, such as fish oil and chicken fat.